batocera-linux/batocera.linux/batocera-Changelog.md

 	- vkd3d-proton to v2.8
 - vulkan stack to v1.3.231
 - lr-yabasanshiro to 28th sept build
-- lr-flycast emulators to Dec 5, 2022 build
+- lr-flycast emulators to Jan 14, 2023 build
 - bezels updated for many systems
 - xpandneo to v0.9.5
 ### Fixed